kinggrowler/xfce-atomic/README.md

 # Manifests for Fedora Atomic Desktop XFCE variant

-This is the configuration needed to create [rpm-ostree](https://coreos.github.io/rpm-ostree/) based, desktop variants of Fedora, also known as
+This is the configuration needed to create an [rpm-ostree](https://coreos.github.io/rpm-ostree/) based, desktop variant of Fedora, also known as
 [Fedora Atomic Desktops](https://fedoraproject.org/atomic-desktops/).

-This repo is in no way an official Fedora repo, but created solely for us by me, @kinggrowler!
+This repo is in no way an official Fedora repo, but created solely by me, @kinggrowler!
+You should absolutely not use this unless you truly know what you are doing.
+You should really really use an official Fedora Atomic Desktop variant.

-The Fedora Atomic Desktop variant created by this repo is:
+The only Fedora Atomic Desktop variant created by this repo is:

 - Fedora XFCE Atomic